All Products

 1. Register an application in Azure and create a service principal as the access credential.

-2. Security Center uses this credential to call Azure public APIs, gain permissions to your specified subscription, and synchronize asset and configuration data within that subscription.
+2. Security Center uses that credential to call Azure public APIs, gain read access to your specified subscription, and sync asset and configuration data within that subscription.

 Step 1: Create an application credential in Azure

-This step creates an application and its service principal in the Azure portal and generates a client secret for API authentication.
-Obtain the following credentials: Application (client) ID, Directory (tenant) ID, and the client secret value.
+This step registers an application and its service principal in the Azure portal and generates a client secret for API authentication.
+At the end, you will have three values you need later: Application (client) ID, Directory (tenant) ID, and the client secret Value.

-2. In the navigation pane on the left, select All Services.
-Under the Logo section, click Application Registration, or search for and open Application Registration in the top search bar.
+2. In the left navigation pane, select All Services.
+Under the Logo section, click Application Registration, or search for Application Registration in the top search bar and open it.

 image